Useful Terminology for Native Gardening

 A plant that is not native to the continent on which it is now found.
 Plants from Europe are exotic in North America; plants from North America are exotic in Japan.

 Non-Native Plant (aka alien plant)

 A plant introduced with human help (intentionally or accidentally) to a new place or new type of habitat where it was not previously found.
 Not all non-native plants are invasive; many non-native plants are well-behaved.
 Within a regional ecosystem, non-native plants may not provide the same breadth or depth of ecological services as native plants.

 A plant that is both non-native and able to establish on many sites, grow quickly, and spread to the point of disrupting plant communities or ecosystems.
 According to Presidential Executive Order 13112 (February 1999): “an invasive species is defined as a species that is 1) non-native (or alien) to the ecosystem under consideration and 2) whose introduction causes or is likely to cause economic or environmental harm or harm to human health.”

-An aggressive growth habitat does not necessarily mean that a plant is “invasive.”
+An aggressive growth habitat does not, in and of itself, mean that a plant is “invasive.”
 A plant that is native to a particular ecosystem is not invasive in that ecosystem, regardless its aggressiveness.
-For example, Monarda didyma (scarlet beebalm) has an aggressive growing habit (it’s a runner, not a clumper), Bee Balm is a native plant, not an invasive plant, in numerous states.
+For example, Monarda didyma (scarlet beebalm) has an aggressive growing habit (it’s a runner, not a clumper), but it is a native plant in numerous states in the U.S.

 The second, uncapitalized word in the scientific name that follows the genus.
 Example: incarnata.